syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ## TextChanged

-TextChanged event will trigger in the Rich Text Editor for every text change action in the content.
+The TextChanged event will trigger in the Rich Text Editor for every text change action in the content.

 {% tabs %}